viccuad/salt-configs/README.md

 New incarnation of my dotfiles, on steroids.

-This salt configs implement Puppet's "Role" pattern to set up my dotfiles, GUIless workstation, laptop setup, desktop environment, offline PC, and more.
+This salt configs implement Puppet's "Role" pattern to set up my dotfiles, GUIless workstation, laptop setup, desktop environment, offline PC, router with Freedombox and more.
 Currently it contains already several hundred(!) states.